 1. Highlighting/Indexing a page

-Bullet journals will usually contain an index at the start, but sometimes you want a way to find and turn to a page without checking it, by lining the edge of an important page with washi tape, you can easily turn to it without the need of a bookmark (although the Leuchtturm does come with two).
+Bullet journals will usually contain an index at the start.
+However sometimes you want a way to find and turn to a page without checking it.
+By lining the edge of an important page with washi tape, you can easily turn to it without the need of a bookmark (although the Leuchtturm does come with two).

 2. Tipped in pages

-This was an idea I hadn’t thought of until I saw it online, but it’s brilliant, rather than necessarily having to stick a sheet in if you need to reference it, you simply put half the edge of it on some washi tape and attach it to the back edge of a page in your bullet journal.
+This was an idea I hadn’t thought of until I saw it online, but it’s brilliant.
+Rather than necessarily having to stick a sheet in if you need to reference it, you simply put half the edge of it on some washi tape.
+You can then attach it to the back edge of a page in your bullet journal.
 This way if you have a list or reference sheet you want to be able to refer to that isn't in your BuJo you can simply attach it with some washi tape.
 You can then just fold it over and it will stay neatly in you bullet journal.

-Some people like to keep their bullet journals strictly utilitarian (cough… Dominic) but if you want to make yours into something that combines a planner with a scrapbook, you can easily use washi tape to attach ticket stubs, pictures, postcards or other bits and pieces to remind you of travels or memories.
+Some people like to keep their bullet journals strictly utilitarian (cough… Dominic).
+However if you want to make yours into something that combines a planner with a scrapbook then it is easy.
+Use washi tape to attach ticket stubs, pictures, postcards or other bits and pieces to remind you of travels or memories.

 4. Sticking in tables

 Maybe drawing isn’t your thing, or it’s just quicker for you to make tables and things on the computer, but it’s hard to put it in your journal in a way that still looks good.
 With all the wonderful BuJo resources out there I’ve printed some off myself, but to keep it looking good in my journal I’ve stuck it in and framed it with washi tape.
 Like this tracker table from Boho Berry.